faizan-m/faizan-m.github.io/activities.md

 Physical storytelling is also an extremely interesting challenge to tackle.
 When a story is made purely out of the perception of physical actions, each and every one of them counts.
 And so optimizing it to deliver depth without losing meaning requires a lot of thought and prediction about the audience's collective imagination as it evolves with the story.

+A playlist containing some of the skits I have been involved with can be found [here](https://www.youtube.com/playlist?list=PL74VX_wnv15E9dwS8Zwey6lO_8Y6gSIa6).

 {% include image-caption.html imageurl="/assets/images/mime/1.jpg" title="mime" caption="" %}

 ---